majorx234/rust_midi_mapper/README.md

 - detect midi controls and their messages and map them to functions

 # Todo
-- fix not deteted last midi msgs in debugger
 - add configurable list of midi_functions
 - need new GUI elements to visualize different functionalities
 - add assigning function (invert, log,lin,exp-scaling)